On living with another human in a small space

 On living without much stuff in a small space

 This part was, and sometimes still is, quite difficult.
-A purge of possessions perpetually happens as we find more useful or space-saving things, wear things out, or cease to need them anymore.
+A purge of possessions perpetually happens (some fun alliteration there!) as we find more useful or space-saving things, wear things out, or cease to need them anymore.
 Decluttering and downsizing is always a work in progress for small-space dwellers, and a one-in, one-out rule can be tough to live by, but necessary.

 We now make do with very little, but we truly love most of the carefully-curated things we do own, and tend to use them often.
 We buy higher-quality items now that should stand the test of time, go out of our way to source products that are ethically produced and/or support the local economy, and find we don’t require as much to be happy, because our collections are more of the “experiences” variety these days.

 Reading the book “The Life Changing Magic of Tidying Up” greatly changed my emotional attachments to the things I own, even if it can be a little “flowery” and “out there” at times.
 The concept of wasting much our valuable energy to organize, reorganize, worry about, and maintain lots of possessions — ones that you may not even cherish or use — fits well into our minimalist lifestyle.
 I highly recommend her methods for systematically purging things from your home by the type of item, so as not to feel so overwhelmed in the process.